 For example, the Czech game Beat Saber is currently the global leader in virtual reality games.
-The PC version of this game was released in mid-2018 (Oculus Rift, HTC Vive, Windows Mixed Reality) and the Playstation version in November 2018 (PS VR).
-According to reports published by Sony, Beat Saber was by far the most sold Playstation VR game in its two release months in 2018.
-And according to our estimates, within six months of its PC release Beat Saber achieved the largest global sales of any VR game in history.
+The PC version of this game was released in mid-2018 (Oculus Rift, HTC Vive, Windows Mixed Reality), the Playstation version in November 2018 (PS VR) and the Oculus Quest version in May 2019.
+In March 2020 it was announced that the game reached 2 million copies sold and additional 10 million paid DLC songs sold.
+These numbers mean that Beat Saber achieved the largest global sales of any VR game in history.
 This game has received a number of global awards, including the title VR Game of the Year both from renowned global magazines and academics (D.I.C.E.
 Awards).

-Over 50 million players around the world have bought Czech PC and console games sold through classic or digital distribution.
+Over 60 million players around the world have bought Czech PC and console games sold through classic or digital distribution.
 We estimate that mobile games by Czech developers, where the F2P model enables the basic edition of the game to be distributed free, have reached over half a billion players worldwide.
 The company Madfinger Games, whose games have been downloaded by more than 200 million customers, is a leader in this field.